KaihuaTang/Kinetics-Dataloader/README.md

-# Kinetics-Dataloader
+# A self-contained pytorch Kinetics Dataloader
-A self-contained pytorch kinetics-400/kinetics-600 dataloader
+Still working on it

 # Environment